-Inside this book you will find a guide to pentest the most common services.
-Please, search in the index (the services are ordered by their default ports).
+Inside this book you will find a guide to pentest the most common services (and others that aren't so common).
+Please, search in the left index the PENTESTING section (the services are ordered by their default ports).

 If your service is not inside the index, search in Google for other tutorials and let me know if you want me to add it.
 If you can't find anything in Google, perform your own blind pentesting, you could start by connecting to the service, fuzzing it and reading the responses (if any).

 There are also several tools that can perform automatic vulnerabilities assessments.
 You can find tutorials for some of them here.
 I would recommend you to try Legion, which is the tool that I have created and it's based on the notes about pentesting services that you can find in this book.

 In some scenarios a Brute-Force could be useful to compromise a service.
 Find here a CheatSheet of different services brute forcing.

 Somehow you should have found some way to execute code in the victim.
 Then, a list of possible tools inside the system that you can use to get a reverse shell would be very useful.

 Specially in Windows you could need some help to avoid antiviruses: Check this page.

 If you have troubles with the shell, you can find here a small compilation of the most useful commands for pentesters:

 You will probably need to extract some data from the victim or even introduce something (like privilege escalation scripts).
 Here you have a post about common tools that you can use with these purposes.

 If you are not root/Administrator inside the box, you should find a way to escalate privileges.
 Here you can find a guide to escalate privileges locally in Linux and in Windows.
 You should also check this pages about how does Windows work: